 You might be surprised to know that we have a routine.
 For us as a travelling family, routines are still really important.
 We tend to find that our worldschooling follows a certain pattern – Roobs is more focused and ready to study in the afternoons.
 Dan also has a work pattern which me and Roobs will try to fit around.

 We also still have a bedtime routine for Roobs which is pretty much the same as when we were back home.
 All these routines give us a sense of order and stability in our ever-changing travels.
-Yet somehow our routines were all disrupted by travelling faster and we felt a little out of sorts.
+Yet somehow our routines were all disrupted by not travelling slowly and we felt a little out of sorts.

 More travel days

 If you asked Roobs what one of the worst things about travelling is she might tell you it’s the dreaded “travel days”.
-She knows that these are the days when mummy is super stressed and ratty, no-one has time to play with her and we are all rushed to get to the airport on time.
+She knows that these are the days when I’m super stressed and ratty, no-one has time to play with her and we are all rushed to get to the airport on time.

 I do hate travel days.
 I am constantly checking that we have passports, tickets, all our bags etc. and I am not the most attentive mum on those days 😁 So having more “travel days” in our month is just not good for any of us!

 So we are pretty sure that slow travel is the kind that fits us best.
 That’s not to say that travelling faster is bad for everyone – we know plenty of families who are able to make it work for them.
 We think we’ve found our sweet spot at around 6-12 weeks.
-Looking forward to more slow-travel in the coming months!
+Looking forward to more slow travel in the coming months!